Günther K.H. Zupanc: Book author

-Educational reformer
+Science policy and educational reforms

-Zupanc was among the founding faculty of the International University Bremen (now Jacobs University Bremen), a unique private international university that combines features of the European Higher Education systems with the U.S. American Higher Education system.
+Günther Zupanc was among the founding faculty of the International University Bremen (subsequently Jacobs University Bremen), a unique private international university that combines features of the European Higher Education systems with the U.S. American Higher Education system.
 He played a leading role in defining and establishing the biology degree program at this institution.
 In 2009, this program received the top ranking of all universities evaluated by the Center for Higher Education Development (CHE).

-Zupanc has also published extensively on history of science, as well as on science policy issues, including biology teaching, online education, internationalization of higher education, integration of undergraduate students into research, student fellowships, student debt, privatization of higher education, research assessment, university rankings, ethics of part-time teaching contracts, and collaboration in the competitive world of science.
-Günther Zupanc is frequently sought as a speaker and advisor on science and higher education policy.
+Zupanc has published extensively on history of science, as well as various science policy issues, including biology teaching, online education, internationalization of higher education, integration of undergraduate students into research, student fellowships, student debt, privatization of higher education, research assessment, government funding of research, university rankings, ethics of part-time teaching contracts, women in science, collaboration in science, and scientific publishing, including peer review.
+Zupanc is frequently sought as a speaker and advisor on science and higher education policy.

 Personal life

 Günther K.H.
 Zupanc is married to Dr. Marianne M. Zupanc, a microbiologist and high school teacher, with whom he has three children, Frederick, Christina, and Daniel.